deutranium/deutranium.github.io/content/about/_index.md

 *Would you like to build an ironman?*

 Hey fellow human/bot!\
 I am Kshitijaa Jaglan - an undergraduate research student at [International Insitute of Information Technology](https://www.iiit.ac.in/).
-My interests lie in AI/ML, ethics, philosophy, human computer interaction, open source, oh and yes definitely \[TW?\] [cats](https://cataas.com/cat/gif) too.
+My interests lie in AI/ML, ethics, philosophy, data engineering, open source, oh and yes definitely \[TW?\] [cats](https://cataas.com/cat/gif) too.

 I am fascinated by everything space, quantum and cybersecurity.
 A related fun fact: In high school I found a vulnerability in the website of an educational event (in affiliation with some departments of the Government of India) which was leaking data of about 100k students *(don't sue me, I responsibly reported it XD)*.
 Apart from this, I also like to skate and waveboard at times and would always be up for cycling.